dl1bz/deskhpsdr/README.md

 # deskHPSDR

 This is an improved version based at the code of [piHPSDR](https://github.com/dl1ycf/pihpsdr).
-But it is not [piHPSDR](https://github.com/dl1ycf/pihpsdr) itself.
-My goal was to make an optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small devices like Rasperry Pi or similiar devices.
+But it is not [piHPSDR](https://github.com/dl1ycf/pihpsdr) itself and has no backward dependencies to [piHPSDR](https://github.com/dl1ycf/pihpsdr).
+My goal was to make an optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 like such for Raspberry Pi or similiar devices.
 In this case you need to use [piHPSDR](https://github.com/dl1ycf/pihpsdr), but not deskHPSDR.

-My version here need a screen size 1280x720 at minimum or higher for best GUI experiences.
+My version here need a screen size 1280x600 at minimum or higher for best GUI experiences.

 ## deskHPSDR start with the code base from piHPSDR